I-EaT Swallowing Research Laboratory Director

-Georgia A. Malandraki, PhD, CCC-SLP, BCS-S is an Assistant Professor at the Department of Speech, Language and Hearing Sciences and the Research Director of the Purdue I-EaT Swallowing Research Laboratory and Clinic.
-She is a certified Speech-Language Pathologist and a Board Certified Specialist in Swallowing and Swallowing Disorders and holds adjunct academic appointments at the Program of Communication Sciences and Disorders of Teachers College, Columbia University, New York, and at the School of Medicine of the National and Kapodistrian University of Athens, Greece.
+Georgia A. Malandraki, PhD, CCC-SLP, BCS-S, ASHA Fellow, is a Professor at the Department of Speech, Language, and Hearing Sciences with a courtesy appointment in the Weldon School of Biomedical Engineering, and the Research Director of the I-EaT Swallowing Research Laboratory and Clinic.
+She is a certified Speech-Language Pathologist and a Board Certified Specialist in Swallowing and Swallowing Disorders and holds adjunct academic appointments at the Program of Communication Sciences and Disorders of Teachers College, Columbia University, New York, at the School of Medicine of the National and Kapodistrian University of Athens, Greece, and at the University of Macedonia, Thessaloniki, Greece.
+As of January of 2021, she is also a Visiting Professor for the Advanced Master of Science in Deglutology at the KU (Katholieke Universiteit), Leuven.
+Further, she is a faculty associate of the Purdue Center for Aging and Life Course and one of the founding members of the Purdue CEREBBRAL Center.

 The primary aim of Dr. Malandraki’s research is to uncover the central and peripheral neural mechanisms of swallowing function, in an effort to inform clinical decisions and develop neurophysiologically-driven treatments for children and adults with dysphagia.
-Dr. Malandraki is also one of the pioneers in the area of dysphagia telehealth, leading the effort to establish evidence-based teledynamic diagnostic and therapeutic approaches for the rehabilitation of dysphagia in underserved populations.
-Finally, she is an active advocate for the field of dysphagia in her home country, Greece, where she leads the effort to collect the first epidemiological data for dysphagia and to improve training and rehabilitation for swallowing disorders.
+Dr. Malandraki is also one of the pioneers in the area of dysphagia telehealth, leading the effort to establish evidence-based teledynamic diagnostic and therapeutic approaches for the rehabilitation of dysphagia in underserved populations in the US.
+Finally, she is an active advocate for the field of dysphagia in her home country, Greece.

 To learn more about the research programs Dr. Malandraki leads, please select the Our Research link on the top of the page.